ajaysrinivas333/windows-dev-starter-kit/README.md

-# 🛠️ Init Mac Dev
+# 🛠️ Mac Dev Starter Kit

 A modern CLI tool to automate and bootstrap your macOS development environment in minutes.